Home > News Center > TPAC now accepting applications for Wolf Trap teaching artists

 How to apply:

-Send an email with the items listed below and the subject “Wolf Trap Teaching Artist Application” to Lattie Brown, TPAC’s Senior Director of Special Projects for Education at LBrown@TPAC.org.
+Send an email with the items listed below and the subject “Wolf Trap Teaching Artist Application” to Lattie Brown, TPAC’s Senior Director of Special Projects for Education.
 Download a PDF version of the Wolf Trap application information, TPAC.org/WolfTrapTAs.

 Enclose a cover letter with a brief summary of why you want to work with early childhood educators and young children as a Wolf Trap teaching artist, based on the information on the previous page.
 Please indicate your understanding of the following: